deforum-art/sd-webui-deforum/README.md

 git clone https://github.com/deforum-art/deforum-for-automatic1111-webui extensions/deforum
 ```

 Or download this repository, locate the `extensions` folder within your WebUI installation, create a folder named `deforum` and put the contents of the downloaded directory inside of it.
-Then restart WebUI. **Warning: the extension folder has to be named 'deforum' or 'deforum-for-automatic1111-webui', otherwise it will fail to locate the 3D modules as the PATH addition is hardcoded**
+Then restart WebUI.

 3. Open the webui, find the Deforum tab at the top of the page.